Rational Emotive Behavioral Therapy (REBT)

 Goal

-What is the goal of REBT?
+What is the goal of Rational Emotive Behavioral Therapy (REBT)?

 Think of it as teaching someone to be their own therapist.
 The ultimate aim is to help individuals develop a more flexible, rational philosophy of life that allows them to respond to challenges more adaptively.